All Episodes

 I was your MC.

-You had you you that night you brought Republicans out of the wilderness for the first time in 40 years, Republicans got a majority of the House of Representatives, and you became Speaker, and that became a part of my life's history, and I am forever grateful.
+Republicans got a majority of the House of Representatives, and you became Speaker, and that became a part of my life's history, and I am forever grateful.

-Well, I'm I'm I'm a little more optimistic.
+Well, I'm a little more optimistic.

-I think that uh we actually have a pretty good budget committee chairman, and I think that they are working very hard.
+I think that we actually have a pretty good budget committee chairman, and I think that they are working very hard.

-That's a pretty winning package when you're dealing with people who are very unhappy and who uh see that their money is being spent in crazy ways and that uh they're getting poorer while their government gets richer.
+And I think getting spending under control, balancing the budget, getting back to 3.5% or 4% economic growth, and dramatically overhauling the federal government, I think that we just saw in Argentina, that's a pretty winning package when you're dealing with people who are very unhappy and who see that their money is being spent in crazy ways and that they're getting poorer while their government gets richer.

 It's very slim.

-A lot of reports that Kevin McCarthy and and one other congressman are are thinking about uh resigning before the end of the year or maybe early into next year.
+A lot of reports that Kevin McCarthy and one other congressman are thinking about resigning before the end of the year or maybe early into next year, then the whole George Santos fiasco.

-Yeah, I think this is uh the news speaker, McJohnson has an enormous challenge, and it's one that uh ultimately uh is as brilliant as he is, and as much as I admire Kevin McCarthy, he he couldn't find a way to both keep his entire conference, you know, he got ninety-six percent of the House Republican conference voted to keep him.
+And it's one that ultimately, as brilliant as he is and as much as I admire Kevin McCarthy, he couldn't find a way to both keep his entire conference.

-Well, I mean, uh you you have a wealth of experience, that's pretty much how it works.
+Well, I mean, you have a wealth of experience.

 It's frustrating to me as a conservative that Republicans don't stand on principle.

-You know, I would think that demanding a border bill alone would not be that heavy a lift for them and and just not be willing to go along with any other spending until they do that.
+You know, I would think that demanding a border bill alone would not be that heavy a lift for them and just not be willing to go along with any other spending until they do that.

-Or for example, Chuck Schumer gave you know a passionate speech about anti Semitism yesterday, a little late for my liking.
+Or, for example, Chuck Schumer gave, you know, a passionate speech about anti-Semitism yesterday, a little late for my liking.

-Uh and and the reality is Chuck I'm sorry, um Schumer this week had an opportunity to have a standalone Israel funding bill, and he chose not to support it, and he got all the Democrats not to support it because he wants the big omnibus bills.
+And the reality is, Chuck, I'm sorry, Schumer this week had an opportunity to have a standalone Israel funding bill, and he chose not to support it.

-He wants Ukraine tied to it, he wants Taiwan tied to it, maybe some border security money just to get the House to go along.
+Maybe some border security money just to get the House to go along.

-Um why can't they just have every bill be a standalone bill and work that way?
+Why can't they just have every bill be a standalone bill and work that way?

-Um what they're trying to do is figure out you know, are there enough things that if I each one brings, let's say 70 or 100 votes.
+You know, what they're trying to do is figure out, are there enough things that if I each one brings, let's say, 70 or 100 votes, so if I can get three or four things that each brings 70 or 100 votes, can I get to a majority?

-Uh I think that the border ought to be a much bigger issue than it is.
+I think that the border ought to be a much bigger issue than it is.

-This is a deliberate policy by Biden and the Democrats to drown the country and people who are here illegally, uh, and they they know it and they're doing it willfully and deliberately, and I think that we need to make them accept the consequence of their behavior.
+This is a deliberate policy by Biden and the Democrats to drown the country and people who are here illegally.

 How do you do it?

-I mean, Reagan managed long before Rush Limbaugh became famous, long before there was a Fox News, Reagan understood that just sheer repetition you could get through despite all the efforts of the news media.
+Reagan understood that just sheer repetition, you could get through despite all the efforts of the news media.

-Uh and again, to cite, you know, recently we've had elections in uh um Argentina, in Holland, in Finland, in Hungary, in Italy, in Greece, in South Korea, and again and again, the people who are secondary to big government and second tired of left wing values have been winning astonishing victories.
+And again, to cite, recently we've had elections in Argentina, in Holland, in Finland, in Hungary, in Italy, in Greece, in South Korea.

-And I think that Republicans should focus first of all on what do we have to do next year to make sure we win the biggest possible victory at every level.
+And I think that Republicans should focus, first of all, on what do we have to do next year to make sure we win the biggest possible victory at every level?

-House, Senate, President, uh, governors, what have you.
+House, Senate, President, governors, what have you.

-And how do we draw the issues so clearly uh and focus on I I think the Congress ought to go to New York and hold some field hearings with the senior citizens who are being kicked out of their homes in order to take care of illegal immigrants, just to give you an example.
+I mean, I think that Congress ought to go to New York and hold some field hearings with the senior citizens who are being kicked out of their homes in order to take care of illegal immigrants, just to give you an example.

 Second, I think, and if you want any single argument for why it's good to have a Republican House, look at the work they're doing to bring to the surface just how corrupt and how sick the Biden family is.

-Uh and I think that none of that would be happening if the Democrats were in charge.
+And I think that none of that would be happening if the Democrats were in charge.

-So it's so act these are these are serious things.
+So these are serious things.

 And I think that's going to be part of it.

-But uh but Biden also faces just reality.
+But Biden also faces just reality.

-Uh when when you learn that the the estimate is that there have been four point two billion dollars stolen from stores in New York City, uh and you just go case by case and realize the Biden policies don't work, the left doesn't work, and you've and you're you feel it in your pocketbook, you feel it in the quality of life in your neighborhood.
+When you learn that the estimate is that there have been $4.2 billion stolen from stores in New York City, and you just go case by case and realize the Biden policies don't work.

-Uh, you know, uh you have give the and you're gonna have this great debate tonight, which Clista and I are both really looking forward to, and I think it's a very, very innovative idea.
+And you're going to have this great debate tonight, which Clista and I are both really looking forward to.

 And it's really a choice of two profoundly different governing philosophies.